Guaranteed Safe Spacecraft Docking with Control Barrier Functions: Simulations

 where $k_p = 0.1$.
 We then apply the controller

 Note that the controller in \eqref{eq:piecewise_controller} is broken into two cases because for most initial conditions, only one of the CBFs $H_{0,r},H_{0,l}$ will be nonpositive, in this case $H_r(t_0,x(t_0)) \leq 0$.
 The term $-k_p x_1$ of $u_{nom}$ works to drive the spacecraft close to the docking axis, and once it is sufficiently close, we apply both the $H_{0,r}$ and $H_{0,l}$ safety conditions.
-Meanwhile, the first term of $u_{nom}$ {in \eqref{eq:u_nom}} satisfies condition \eqref{eq:cbf_condition} with equality to ensure docking occurs in finite time, and the quadratic program in \eqref{eq:piecewise_controller} ensures safety and input constraint satisfaction.
+Meanwhile, the first term of $u_{nom}$ in \eqref{eq:u_nom} satisfies condition \eqref{eq:cbf_condition} with equality to ensure docking occurs in finite time, and the quadratic program in \eqref{eq:piecewise_controller} ensures safety and input constraint satisfaction.
+Note that $\tilde{u}_1$ and $\tilde{u}_0$ were chosen so that \eqref{eq:variable_cbf_condition} is \emph{strictly} satisfied for each $\Phi$.
+This results in the QPs in \eqref{eq:piecewise_controller} being \emph{strictly} feasible and therefore locally Lipschitz continuous in $x$ \cite[Thm.
+2.1]{slaters}.

-The trajectory of the docking simulation with random bounded disturbances is shown in Figs.~\ref{fig:docking_distance}-\ref{fig:docking_cross} and the control inputs are shown in Fig.~\ref{fig:docking_control}.
+A docking simulation with random bounded disturbances is shown in Figs.~\ref{fig:docking_distance}-\ref{fig:docking_cross} and the control inputs are shown in Fig.~\ref{fig:docking_control}.
 Docking occurred within the constraints in 1153 seconds with a terminal velocity of $\dot{h}(t_f,x(t_f)) = 0.11 \textrm{ m/s} \in [\gamma_1,\gamma_2]$.
 We note that $x_1$ in Fig.~\ref{fig:docking_cross} converged quickly to $x_1 \in[-\Delta,\Delta]$, and then spent a lot of time near $x_1 = \Delta$.
 This is because the uncontrolled dynamics in \eqref{eq:hcw} tend to cause $x_1$ to increase.
-The proportional control law $-k_p x_1$ in \eqref{eq:u_nom} does not adequately adequately account for these dynamics, so instead the safety constraint $H_{0,r}$ ensures that $x_1 \leq \Delta$ for all time.
+The proportional control law $-k_p x_1$ in \eqref{eq:u_nom} does not adequately account for these dynamics, so instead the safety constraint $H_{0,r}$ ensures that $x_1 \leq \Delta$ for all time.